jackuess/streamcat/README.md

 The executable `streamcat` should now exist and be ready for your usage.

+## Installing

+    make install

+Will install `streamcat` and `streamcattui` to `/usr/local/bin`.

+Optionally specify PREFIX to install with some other prefix than `/usr/local`:

+    make install PREFIX=/usr

+To uninstall, run:

+    make uninstall

 ## Usage as a library
 `streamcat.c` can be used as a fairly simple, and comprehensive, example of how to use libstreamcat.
 In addition to that `streamlisting_test.c` can be sourced.